KhawarMehfooz/pos-user-registration-api/README.md

-# POS User Registration API
+# User Authencation API For POS

-> An API for registering users for point of sale system.
+> An API for registering and authenticating users for point of sale system.

 ## API Endpoints